National War Memorial (New Zealand): Earthquake strengthening and closures

-Grounds

-Memorial tower
+Memorial tower and carillon

 The inscription on the foundation stone of the carillon tower reads:

 Reo Wairua.
 To the glory of God.
 To the memory of the New Zealanders that died in the Great War, 1914 to 1918, and in honour of those that served or suffered, this stone was laid by the Right Honourable G W Forbes, PC, MP, Prime Minister of New Zealand, on 15th May, 1931.

 The complex made considerable use of New Zealand stone.
 The carillon was clad with pinkish-brown Putaruru stone.
 Unfortunately the material was variable and by 1960 had weathered badly in places.
 It was removed from the carillon and replaced by Takaka marble in 1982.
 The upper part of the campanile was replastered with sand that matched the original stone, and the metal louvres, window frames, and grilles were replaced.
 After restoration and installation of 16 extra bells, the carillon was rededicated in the presence of Queen Elizabeth II in 1986.